natfaulk/mindrawingjs/readme.md

 **w**: Width of ellipse in px
 **h**: Height of ellipse in px (optional)

-If the final parameter is omitted, the ellipse will be a circle with radius w.
+If the final parameter is omitted, the ellipse will be a circle with diameter w.

 ### `Mindrawingjs.line(ax, ay, bx, by)`
 Draw a line between two points